MIDS-scaling-up/v2/week11/hw/README.md

 Submit a write-up of the tweaks you made to the model and the effect they had on the results.
 Questions to answer:
-1) What parameters did you change?
+1) What parameters did you change, and what values did you use?
-2) What values did you try?
+2) Whhy did you change these parameters?
-3) Did you try any other changes that made things better or worse?
+3) Did you try any other changes (like adding layers or changing the epsilon value) that made things better or worse?
-4) Did they improve or degrade the model?
-Did you have a test run with 100% of the scores above 200?
+4) Did your changes improve or degrade the model?
+How close did you get to a test run with 100% of the scores above 200?
 5) Based on what you observed, what conclusions can you draw about the different parameters and their values?
 6) What is the purpose of the epsilon value?
 7) Describe "Q-Learning".